IUDataStructuresCourse/course-web-page-fall-2024/lectures/introduction.md

 ## Appetizer: The Maximum Subsequence Problem

-Find the section of the [Tecumseh Trail Marathon](./TecumsehMarathon.pdf) with the greatest net change in altitude.
+Find the section of the [Tecumseh Trail Marathon](./TecumsehMarathon.pdf) with the greatest net increase in altitude.

     change:   -25, -100, +100, -25,-75,-125,+100,+100,-25, +75,   -50, -100
                 0     1     2    3   4    5    6    7   8    9   10    11